 - Reserve Picnic Area (562) 570-3111

 3. Earl Burns Miller Japanese Garden.
-Cost: FREE.
-For dates ideas in Long Beach, it's one of the more relaxing and did I mention it's free?
+Cost: $0.
+For dates ideas in Long Beach, it dos not get any more chill than this.
 Feed Koi fish, hear running water, take in flowers with lush landscaping.
 A tranquil place, it's located on the campus of California State University.
 Hours: 8:00 am to 3:30 pm, Sunday: Noon to 4:00 pm.
 Closed: Mondays and Saturdays.

 4. Visit the Playhouse.
 Support local.
 Feel good.
 Celebrate the human experience.
 Watch pulitzer prize winning plays.
 Experience comedies to classic dramas.
 Tickets: $24, $14 for students, group discounts of 10 or more.
 5021 E. Anaheim Street.
 Tel: (562) 494-1014

 5. Take an Architectural Tour.
 LB Heritage promotes public knowledge of historical and architectural buildings.
 Tickets run $5 to $40 for non-members.
 Members start at $40 and feature exclusive tours.
 Tel: 562-493-7019

 6. Visit the Flea Market.
 Cost: $6.00 from 6:30 AM to 2:00 PM, Early Bird Admission (oh my GOD it's early): $12.00 from 5:30 AM - 6:30 AM.
 Kids under 12 no charge.
 No Pets.
 Reviewers claim it to be the Best of Los Angeles.
 Find vintage furniture spanning several decades, glassware, games, or toys.
 It goes down on the 3rd Sunday of each Month.
 Park at no cost but arrive early.

 Veterans Stadium, 4901 E. Conant St. Tel: (323) 655-5703.